asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 The binner needs access to
 only the vertex coordinate information to build the tile-lists.
 The varyings (such as the texture coordinates) are needed later by the renderer when the vertex shader runs.
-By separating the attributes, one can avoid polluting the caches with data that is not needed by a particular stage.
+By separating the attributes, one can avoid loading unnecessary data that pollutes the caches.

 ---